 The team with the highest percentage of successful drops wins!

-Ideal for groups up to six people.
+Ideal for groups of up to six people.

 The Lego challenge

-The Lego challenge is one of the best team building activities out there.
+The Lego challenge is one of the best team-building activities out there.
 In this activity, groups have an hour to complete a piece with their given number of LEGO bricks (which may vary depending on complexity).

 After time runs out, everyone will get together and show off what they made!

 The goal?
-Improve communication among team members by refining methods for problem solving through creative thinking.
+Improve communication among team members by refining methods for problem-solving through creative thinking.